yangsuli/oscourseprojects/trunk/p5/THANH-README.txt

 4. copy testclient.c to YWD, add a target to your makefile so that when do make, testclient (executatle file) will appear.

-5. change output.c so that output.cgi will server for 2.0 seconds.
+5. change output.c so that output.cgi will spin the server for 2.0 seconds.
 specifically, change *spinfor* to *2.0* instead of 5.0.